All of our Custom Cabinet Doors come Unfinished and ready for your paint or stain.

 Q. What material do you use for Paint Grade cabinet doors?

-A. The panels in doors and 5-piece drawer fronts will either be Poplar, Alder, or MDF (Medium Density Fiberboard).
-The frames will be either Poplar or Alder.
-Slab drawer fronts will be Poplar or Alder.
-The Poplar, Alder, and MDF take paint very well.
+A. The panels in doors and 5-piece drawer fronts will either be Poplar, Soft Maple, or MDF (Medium Density Fiberboard).
+The frames will be Poplar or Soft Maple.
+Slab drawer fronts will be Poplar, Soft Maple, or MDF.
+The Poplar, Soft Maple, and MDF take paint very well.
 Return to TOP

 Q. Should I expect my cabinet doors to expand or shrink when the humidity changes?